Kinesiology, B.S. Program (120 units)

 The program outcomes are aligned with the University’s Institutional Learning Outcomes, the College of Education and Allied Studies Conceptual Framework, and the American Kinesiology Association’s Learning Outcomes.
 At the completion of the program graduates will be able to do the following:

-- Communicate using relevant and compelling kinesiology content
+- Communicate using relevant and contextually compelling

 - Critically evaluate situations, questions, and issues in kinesiology